-Students submitting the Graduate School Application in January must have completed eight prerequisite courses, including ES 207, PHY 101, OT 201, and STA 119 prior to submission.
+Students submitting an application for Promotion to the Professional Program in January must have completed eight prerequisite courses, including ES 207, PHY 101, OT 201, and STA 119 prior to submission.
 Students may request permission to apply to the professional program if taking OT 201 in the semester they apply, and they should contact the OT program coordinator with that request prior to applying.